GoSuda

 17}

-The code above uses sync.OnceValue to increment the c variable by 1.
-In this code, sync.OnceValue is used to create the once function, and even if the once function is called multiple times, the c variable is incremented only once, and the value 1 is returned.
+The code above increments the c variable by 1 using sync.OnceValue.
+In this code, sync.OnceValue is used to create the once function, and even if the once function is invoked multiple times, the c variable will have incremented only once, returning the value 1.

 OnceValues